How to write Outlook COM add-in / plugin in VB.NET, C#, C++.

 Outlook property page properties

 The path to the Inbox folder depends on the environment as well as on the Outlook localization.
-To take care of this, get the path to the Inbox folder at add-in startup and assign it to the FolderName property of the Folder Page item.
-This can be done with the following code that handles the AddinStartupComplete event in the add-in module:
+To take care of this, get the path to the Inbox folder at plug-in startup and assign it to the FolderName property of the Folder Page item.
+The code below gets the full folder name of the Inbox folder in the AddinStartupComplete event of the add-in module:

 Private Sub AddinModule_AddinStartupComplete(ByVal sender As Object, _